silasnevstad/GPT-Extension-VSCode/README.md

 * Open Command Palette (```cmd + shift + p```)
 * Type 'Ask GPT'

-The response is opens in a new file.
+The response is opens in a side panel.

 ## Set Up
 By default, the extension uses a shared API key, and limits tokens to 64 per response.